Dread at 30,000 ft: Inside the increasingly violent world of US flight attendants

 Flying during Covid-19

-Masks are currently mandated by law in the US on federal property and on public transportation, including airplanes.
+Masks are mandated by law in the US on federal property and on public transportation, including airplanes.

 Joe Raedle/Getty Images